janis-vitols/janis-vitols.github.io/_posts/2016-12-21-elixir-doctests.markdown

 {% endhighlight %}

 You can see that now we have `2` successful tests, but we didn't added test in the `test/dtest_test.exs` right?
 How awesome is that?
-To prove that Doctests are run as tests, try changing `true` to `false` inside `Examples` section of `awesome/0` method documentation.
+To prove that Doctests are run as tests, try changing `true` to `false` inside `Examples` section of `awesome/0` function documentation.
 Your code should look like this now:

 {% highlight elixir linenos %}